 Yes!
 AfterCamp is available for each day of camp until 5:00pm.
 The cost is $15 per day or $50 for the week.
 Please choose the week option during registration or contact email@example.com to make reservations for individual days of AfterCamp and for more details.
 If a situation arises, you may schedule AfterCamp on the same day you need it, however once AfterCamp begins with no arrangements made, late fees apply.

 What happens if I am late?

 Dropping off late isn’t a problem, although we would ask that you let us know so that we don’t wait and/or worry.
 However, children picked up after their registered time are charged $10 for every 15 mins.
 But, we have AfterCamp options for single days or the entire week which is the more economical alternative.
 We need to know ahead of time so we can staff appropriately.
 Please understand, unexpectedly keeping coaches past their scheduled shift causes us several administrative and logistical problems.

 What do I need to bring for a full day of camp?

 A refillable water bottle, cool comfortable clothing, closed toe shoes (a must), a lunch and 2 snacks per day.
 Your child may also bring a book to read or other activity, but we do not allow personal electronics.
 Personal electronics will be confiscated and parents will be responsible for picking them up.

 What do I need to bring for a half day of camp?

 A refillable water bottle, cool comfortable clothing, closed toe shoes (a must), and a snack per day.

 Will any snacks be provided?

 Definitely!
-We’ll have fresh fruit and possibly nuts available.
-There is also a vending machine in the kitchen with various non-candy snack options.
+We’ll have fresh fruit available.
 If your camper is particular, we suggest sending their favorites with them.